Pentobarbital: Society and culture

+Ernest H. Volwiler and Donalee L. Tabern developed pentobarbital at Abbott Laboratories in 1930.
 Abbott discontinued its Nembutal brand of pentobarbital capsules in 1999, largely replaced by the benzodiazepine family of drugs.
 Abbott's Nembutal, known on the streets as "yellow jackets", was widely abused.
 They were available as 30, 50, and 100 mg capsules of yellow, white-orange, and yellow colors, respectively.